PrefectHQ/prefect/docs/tutorials/index.md

 ## Prerequisites

-These tutorials assume you have [installed Prefect 2](/getting-started/installation/) in your virtual environment along with Python 3.7 or newer.
+These tutorials assume you have [installed Prefect](/getting-started/installation/) in your virtual environment along with Python 3.7 or newer.